bridgecrewio/HowCrew/README.md

 # HowCrew
-We believe cloud-native companies need a new type of security solution.
+We believe cloud-native companies need a new type of security solutions.
 We’ve built a team of super-hero DevOps engineers from diverse security and cloud engineering backgrounds to supply the next generation of security services.
 That’s how we help cloud-native companies build and operate securely using the public-cloud.

 Check out some of the tools we've built and shared with our customers and partners